lunduniversity/introprog/README.md

 ## How to use this repo

-* Download a stable, but possibly old, released version of the course material on the [release page](https://github.com/lunduniversity/introprog/releases)
+* Download a stable, but possibly old, released version of the course material on the [release page](https://github.com/lunduniversity/introprog/releases) that is updated before each course instance starts in late august each year.

-* Download the current course material from the [course homepage at Lund University](http://cs.lth.se/pgk/litteratur/)
+* Download latest published version of the on-line course material from the [course homepage at Lund University](https://cs.lth.se/pgk/download/):

+  - [compendium1.pdf](https://fileadmin.cs.lth.se/pgk/compendium1.pdf)  with lectures and assignments for the first half of the course, formatted for print

+  - [compendium2.pdf](https://fileadmin.cs.lth.se/pgk/compendium2.pdf)  with lectures and assignments for the second half of the course, formatted for print

+  - [compendium.pdf](https://fileadmin.cs.lth.se/pgk/compendium.pdf)  with both parts above in one pdf formatted for easy screen readability

+* Build it locally using `sbt bulild` as explained in more detail below in [How to build](https://github.com/lunduniversity/introprog#how-to-build-this-repo)

-* Download the very latest snapshot version, possibly in an inconsistent state under update, of the most recent build of the course material via LaTeX.Online:
+* Use a cached version or re-compile the very latest snapshot version, possibly in an inconsistent state under update, of the most recent build of the course material via LaTeX.Online (if your click triggers a re-compile it may take a while before the pdf is ready; if the server is not responding, try later):

-  - [compendium1.pdf](https://latexonline.cc/compile?git=https://github.com/lunduniversity/introprog&target=compendium/compendium1.tex&command=pdflatex)  with lectures and assigmnets for the first half of the course, formatted for print
+  - [compendium1.pdf](https://latexonline.cc/compile?git=https://github.com/lunduniversity/introprog&target=compendium/compendium1.tex&command=pdflatex)  with lectures and assignments for the first half of the course, formatted for print

-  - [compendium2.pdf](https://latexonline.cc/compile?git=https://github.com/lunduniversity/introprog&target=compendium/compendium2.tex&command=pdflatex)  with lectures and assigmnets for the second half of the course, formatted for print
+  - [compendium2.pdf](https://latexonline.cc/compile?git=https://github.com/lunduniversity/introprog&target=compendium/compendium2.tex&command=pdflatex)  with lectures and assignments for the second half of the course, formatted for print

   - [compendium.pdf](https://latexonline.cc/compile?git=https://github.com/lunduniversity/introprog&target=compendium/compendium.tex&command=pdflatex)  with both parts above in one pdf formatted for easy screen readability

-  - Thanks to [LaTeX.Online](https://latexonline.cc) for their cloud service!
+  - Thanks to [LaTeX.Online](https://latexonline.cc) for their amazing cloud service!

-* Download the [workspace](https://github.com/lunduniversity/introprog/blob/master/lib/workspace.zip) to be used with your favorite code editor and IDE.
-See instructions in appendices in `compendium.pdf` above.

 ## Contents of this repo